Prince William Has Decided to Make a Major Change Following Meghan Markle’s Plea

-Prince William is reportedly still fuming at Prince Harry and Meghan Markle for the interview they did with Oprah Winfrey after they stepped down as senior royals.
-And royal watchers have noted that on the few occasions when Harry returned to the U.K. his relations with his brother haven’t been great.
-Moreover, the Duke of Cambridge did not interact with his sibling or the Duchess of Sussex at all when they were both in England for Queen Elizabeth II‘s Platinum Jubilee.
+Prince William is reportedly fuming at Prince Harry and Meghan Markle for some of the claims and allegations they made against the royal family after they stepped down as senior royals.
+And royal watchers noted that on the few occasions the Sussexes returned to the U.K. they barely had any interactions with the Prince of Wales or his wife with the exception of a deliberate walkabout at Windsor Castle to view flowers and tributes to the late Queen Elizabeth II.

 What Meghan said about the stiff upper lip policy